Enter your ZIP to find local pros.

 • Best for: Budget-friendly installations and smaller homes.

-Carrier generally receives positive feedback for system longevity, quiet operation, and overall performance according to testimonials on its website.
+Carrier generally receives positive feedback for system longevity, quiet operation, and overall performance.
 Most customers are satisfied with the comfort level and efficiency gains, especially after replacing outdated systems.

-Negative feedback from customers on sites such as the Better Business Bureau include complaints about repair times and service delays depending on the installing contractor.
+Negative feedback from customers on sites such as the Better Business Bureau includes complaints about repair times and service delays, most of which appear to be contractor-dependent rather than a reflection of the equipment itself.

 “Our last Carrier was over 22 years old and we only had 2 service calls.
 The second call was because we needed to replace it.
 We bought another Carrier because we know they last and work perfectly.”Dan L., Oronoco, MN